capellja/CA216_myshell/manual/readme.md

         Quits the shell.

 ## External Commands
-MyShell has the ability to perform external commands (eg. ls, python3, pwd, etc...)
+MyShell has the ability to perform external commands (eg. ls, python3, pwd, etc..)
 An Error message will be raised if the external command is not recognised.

 ## Environment